zbsz/zbsz.github.io/assets/slides/reactive-ui.md

 ???

-Our UI needs service from which we can access book information, and control playback.
+Our UI needs service from which we can access album information, and control playback.

 In real world this would be couple different services, but for the sake of our example we will just define everything in single trait.